 Then said one unto him, Lord, are there few that be saved?
 And he said unto them, Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.
 When once the master of the house is risen up, and hath shut to the door, and ye begin to stand without, and to knock at the door, saying, Lord, Lord, open unto us; and he shall answer and say unto you, I know you not whence ye are: Then shall ye begin to say, We have eaten and drunk in thy presence, and thou hast taught in our streets.
 But he shall say, I tell you, I know you not whence ye are; depart from me, all ye workers of iniquity.
 There shall be weeping and gnashing of teeth, when ye shall see Abraham, and Isaac, and Jacob, and all the prophets, in the kingdom of God, and you yourselves thrust out.
 And they shall come from the east, and from the west, and from the north, and from the south, and shall sit down in the kingdom of God.
-And, behold, there are last which shall be first, and there are first which shall be last. - Luke 13:23-30 who won't be allowed to enter the kingdom of heaven after He returns, because they've continued to live particularly sinful lives (this also makes it clear that this isn't a warning for members of the body of Christ, because there is no condemnation for us,726 and nothing can separate us from the love of God,727 not even sin, since where sin abounds, grace much more abounds728).
+And, behold, there are last which shall be first, and there are first which shall be last. - Luke 13:23-30

+Of course, there's nothing about hell or the lake of fire in these passages, but they're quoted so often to defend never-ending punishment that I thought I should include them regardless.
+That said, based on everything we've covered so far, you should really be able to interpret these for yourself by now.
+But for those who do need an explanation, Jesus is simply talking about certain people who won't be allowed to enter the kingdom of heaven after He returns, because they've continued to live particularly sinful lives (this also makes it clear that this isn't a warning for members of the body of Christ, because there is no condemnation for us,733 and nothing can separate us from the love of God,734 not even sin, since where sin abounds, grace much more abounds735).
 He obviously isn't talking about ghosts not being allowed to live in an ethereal afterlife realm called heaven when they die, based on everything we've already covered, and He likely isn't even talking about unbelievers (I'd think that anyone who can do the things in His name that the people He was condemning were able to do are probably Jewish believers, but it wasn't lack of belief He condemned them for anyway; rather, it was for their iniquity).
 Jesus' statement that many "shall come from the east, and from the west, and from the north, and from the south, and shall sit down in the kingdom of God" in the passage in Luke also confirms that this all takes place on earth.
 So, in answer to the disciple's question, yes, there are relatively few that will be saved, at least when it comes to the sort of salvation Jesus preached about during His earthly ministry.
 This doesn't mean they can't later experience the sort of salvation Paul taught about, however, because it's an entirely different sort of salvation, as I've already explained.